 - 1. Specify the actions required to implement the findings of this EqIA.
-No immediate actions required. - 2.
-State how the policy or practice will be monitored in relation to its equality impact (or note where this is specified above). - Feedback and requests will be monitored. - 3.
-When will the policy/practice next be reviewed?
+No actions see No. 2. - 2.
+State how the policy or practice will be monitored in relation to its equality impact (or note where this is specified above).